“Lost time is never found again.”

 Years ago, the first order of business before going to a job was to pencil/paper check all items in the van, a time-consuming, error-prone task.

 Today, to check inventory on a service van, service personnel need only to tag their tools with tags such as Metalcraft's Universal Micro tag and turn on an RFID reader and information for all inventory in the van will be read and transmitted in real-time to tool management software.

 If software indicates all items match and are, therefore, loaded, the van is ready to go; if not, adjustments are made before the van leaves the staging area.

 Employees Can Be More Efficient

-On the job, the bottom line is personnel will arrive faster, will have required tools and materials, will have less downtime because of bottlenecks and will have less stress.
+On the job, the bottom line is personnel will arrive faster, will have the required tools and materials, will have less downtime because of bottlenecks, and will have less stress.
 As a result, the job will be done sooner and, sometimes, with a better quality of workmanship.
-Everybody wins: workers, customer, and the business.
+Everybody wins: workers, the customer, and the business.

-Taking another step, the following example shows how using tool software goes further, subtly to affect worker health and satisfaction plus enterprise efficacy.
+Taking another step, the following example shows how using tool software goes further, subtly affecting worker health and satisfaction plus enterprise efficacy.

 Jerrod, an expert carpenter on a building crew, has been on the job for 20 years.
 Over that time, he has used a hammer for 24,000 hours, conservatively.